'This is not a case of Glentoran supporters challenging Mr Ali Pour and being ungrateful for his generous investment'

-Glentoran fans call for meeting with owner Ali Pour and highlight ‘failure after failure’ in letter
+Glentoran fans call for meeting with owner Ali Pour and claim club ‘failure after failure’ in statement

+Defeat at home last Saturday by 3-0 to Loughgall sparked a week of speculation over the future of Warren Feeney as manager, with Glentoran on Friday confirming his exit “by mutual consent”.

+A statement put forward by fans under the name of “Glentoran Supporters’ Union” was also released on Friday in which the group thanked businessman Pour for his “generous investment” but also highlighted claims of “failure after failure” at the club amid a call for a meeting and confirmation of a letter on behalf of the collective raising various concerns.

 "Instead, we wish to draw attention to our owner exactly what has been going on at our football club during his ownership which has led to failure after failure both on and off the pitch, despite the money he has invested.